villaleo/flixster/README.md

-# Project 2 - *Flixster*
+# Project 3 - *Flixster*

 Submitted by: **Leonardo Villalobos**

-**Flixster** is a movie browsing app that shows a few movies that are now playing.
+**Flixster** is an app that uses the MovieDB API to load movie data for movies that are currently showing.

-Time spent: **6** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [X] App has a collection view with the same list of movies
-- [X] Displays at least 5 different movies in a table view
+- [X] Uses a tab bar controller to switch between collection view and table view screens
-- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [X] Unique UI changes, such as background, font/color changes, etc.
-- [ ] User implements a collection view
+- [ ] Make an additional network call to another end-point.
-- [X] User implemenets tab bar controller with at least two screens
+- [X] Allow users to scroll when context items are off-screen (table view implemention)

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories:
 ![](assets/img/demo.gif)

-GIF created with Simulator app on MacOS.
-GIF hosted by Imgur [here](https://imgur.com/a/uBau4RD).

-## Notes

-During the development of this application, I had small issues with using a TextView to display the movie overview with constraints, so intead I used a Label.

 ## License